 Historically, the PR industry has been an industry dominated by graduates, particularly white, females.
 There is, however, a growing awareness that a more diverse PR workforce that better reflects the make-up of the stakeholders it is trying to influence would benefit the industry.
 The Higher Apprenticeship in Public Relations will support this aim through opening up access to the PR profession, particularly in providing an alternative entry route into the industry.

 One of the charges often laid against PR degrees is that, although they provide the underpinning knowledge and understanding of PR, they fail to provide graduates with real business experience of how to apply that knowledge to PR tasks.
 By combining on-the-job and off-the-job learning, those undertaking this apprenticeship will more quickly develop insights into their organisation or clients’ needs and therefore be more effective in applying their PR knowledge to support their organisation or clients’ goals.
 The apprenticeship will enable learners to apply the knowledge and skills developed through the apprenticeship to real business issues.

-Roles which may be suitable for learners who complete the Higher Apprenticeship in Public Relations include Senior Account Executive, Account Manager, Communications Manager and Press Officer.
+Roles that may be suitable for learners who complete the Higher Apprenticeship in Public Relations include Senior Account Executive, Account Manager, Communications Manager, and Press Officer.

 Define the Standards for Your Sector

 Our NOS and frameworks have been developed to best represent the skills that you need in your sector.
 If you would like to join one of our sector-focused steering groups and ensure that training continues to work for your business, please contact us at firstname.lastname@example.org.

 Instructus Skills is a pan-sector body that represents the training needs of over 11 million employees across the UK.
 From consultations to certification, we ensure that apprenticeships deliver the skilled workers that employers need.

 In other words, we make apprenticeships work.